Ohio State vs. JMU Predictions & Picks - Women's NCAA Tournament First Round

 Ohio State Performance Insights

-- The Buckeyes are outscoring opponents by 12.5 points per game with a +400 scoring differential overall.
-They put up 80.8 points per game (eighth in college basketball) and allow 68.3 per contest (278th in college basketball).
+- The Buckeyes outscore opponents by 12.5 points per game (scoring 80.8 points per game to rank eighth in college basketball while giving up 68.3 per contest to rank 278th in college basketball) and have a +400 scoring differential overall.

-- In conference games, Ohio State tallies fewer points per game (74.8) than its overall average (80.8).
+- With 74.8 points per game in Big Ten contests, Ohio State is averaging 6 fewer points per game in conference games compared to its season average (80.8 PPG).

-- The Buckeyes are posting 82.9 points per game this season at home, which is 4.9 more points than they're averaging in road games (78).
+- The Buckeyes are averaging 82.9 points per game this year when playing at home, which is 4.9 more points than they're averaging in road games (78).

-- Ohio State surrenders 64.5 points per game when playing at home this year, compared to 67 on the road.
+- In home games, Ohio State is surrendering 2.5 fewer points per game (64.5) than when playing on the road (67).

-- The Buckeyes have seen a decrease in scoring lately, racking up 74.3 points per game in their last 10 outings, 6.5 points fewer than the 80.8 they've scored this season.
+- The Buckeyes have seen a decrease in scoring lately, racking up 74.3 points per game in their last 10 contests, 6.5 points fewer than the 80.8 they've scored this season.

 JMU Performance Insights